Small Restaurant Management: Everything You Need to Know in 7 Steps

 2. Hire the Right Staff

-One of the most critical aspects of small restaurant management is hiring the right staff.
+One of the most critical aspects of managing a restaurant is hiring the right staff.
 Your staff is the face of your restaurant, and they can make or break your business.
-When hiring staff, look for individuals who are experienced, friendly, and have a passion for food and customer service.
+When hiring restaurant staff, look for individuals who are experienced, friendly, and have a passion for food and customer service.

 3. Train Your Staff